simonaus/matchmaker/README.md

 8. Run ````node index.js````  from the sever root in order to start up the back-end.

-9. App should be fullly functional 🎈
+9. App should be fully functional 🎈

 ## Features